 Where to stay around Wanaka / Roys Peak?

-There is absolutely no camping / accommodation options at the top or bottom of Roys Peak.
+There are absolutely no camping/accommodation options at the top or bottom of Roys Peak.
 There are several options in the town of Wanaka and in the surrounding area.

 Camp Ground: Glendhu Bay Motor Camp is a really nice campground that advertises itself as the only lakeside campground (the photo below was taken from the car while I was swimming).
 It’s $19 NZD per person per night.